otroan/IETF-universal-ra/draft-troan-6man-universal-ra-option.md

 using different keys.

-If information learnt via this option conflicts with other configuration information learnt via Router Advertisement messages or via DHCPv6, that is considered a configuration error.
+If information learnt via this option conflicts with other configuration information learnt via Router Advertisement messages, that is considered a configuration error.
 How those conflicts should be resolved is left up to the implementation.